calebhicks/calebhicks.github.io/_posts/2014-12-10-ingredients-high-level-learning.markdown

 I believe in the learning process.
 It is an essential element of a happy and successful life.
 We can all benefit from understanding how we can teach and learn better.

 If you're a teacher or a learner, consider the two essential ingredients to a positive learning experience.
 Make them an integral part of that experience.
-Do it, and I guarantee a happy outcome.
+Do it, and I guarantee a positive outcome.
 Both teacher and student will leave better for the effort.